AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 **Feedback**

-Click **Feedback** on the left pane to set up the questionnaire to get feedback from learners after completing a course.
+Click **[!UICONTROL Feedback]** on the left pane to set up the questionnaire to get feedback from learners after completing a course.
 Refer to [courses feature help content](courses.md) on creating L1 and L3 feedback.

 **Multi attempts**